A Hard Rain's a-Gonna Fall

-"A Hard Rain's a-Gonna Fall" is a song written by American musician and Nobel Laureate Bob Dylan in the summer of 1962 and recorded later that year for his second album, The Freewheelin' Bob Dylan (1963).
-Its lyrical structure is modeled after the question and answer form of traditional ballads such as "Lord Randall".
+"A Hard Rain's a-Gonna Fall" is a song by the American singer-songwriter Bob Dylan.
+Mischaracterized, even by Dylan, as a response to the Cuban Missile Crisis of October 1962, Dylan, in fact, wrote it in June of 1962 and debuted it publicly that September.
+The first studio version appeared on The Freewheelin' Bob Dylan album (1963).

-The song is characterized by symbolist imagery in the style of Arthur Rimbaud, communicating suffering, pollution, and warfare.
-Dylan has said that all of the lyrics were taken from the initial lines of songs that "he thought he would never have time to write."
-Nat Hentoff quoted Dylan as saying that he immediately wrote the song in response to the Cuban Missile Crisis, although in his memoir, Chronicles: Volume One, Dylan attributed his inspiration to the feeling he got when reading microfiche newspapers in the New York Public Library: "After a while you become aware of nothing but a culture of feeling, of black days, of schism, evil for evil, the common destiny of the human being getting thrown off course.
+“Hard Rain” recalls the question-and-answer lyrics, and the melody, of the traditional Anglo-Scottish ballad "Lord Randall".
+Dylan said the song stemmed from the sense that, "After a while you become aware of nothing but a culture of feeling, of black days, of schism, evil for evil, the common destiny of the human being getting thrown off course.
 It’s all one long funeral song."

+A momentous breakthrough for both Dylan and folk songs: notably, and without precedent, “Hard Rain” evokes the symbolist imagery of poet Arthur Rimbaud.
+Contemporary Allen Ginsburg saw the song as a passing of the torch from the the Beats, like himself, to a new generation, while Dylan’s close associate the folk singer Dave Van Ronk said the song was “unlike anything that had come before…clearly the beginning of a revolution”.

 History

 Dylan originally wrote "A Hard Rain's a-Gonna Fall" in the form of a poem.
 The first iteration of the lyrics was written on a typewriter in the shared apartment of Dylan's friends Wavy Gravy and singer Tom Paxton, within Greenwich Village, New York City.
-Significant edits occurred after this time, for instance, an earlier draft which appeared in both Sing Out and Broadside folk magazines contained "a highway of golden with nobody on it" rather than the final lyric "a highway of diamonds".
+Significant edits occurred after this time, for instance, an earlier draft which appeared in both Sing Out and Broadside folk magazines contained "a highway of golden with nobody on it" became "a highway of diamonds".

 On September 22, 1962, Dylan appeared for the first time at Carnegie Hall as part of an all-star hootenanny.
-His three-song set marked the first public performance of "A Hard Rain's a-Gonna Fall," a complex and powerful song built upon the question-and-answer refrain pattern of the traditional British ballad "Lord Randall", published by Francis Child.

-One month later, on October 22, U.S. President John F. Kennedy appeared on national television to announce the discovery of Soviet missiles on the island of Cuba, initiating the Cuban Missile Crisis.
+His three-song set marked the first public performance of "A Hard Rain's a-Gonna Fall," One month later, on October 22, U.S. President John F. Kennedy appeared on national television to announce the discovery of Soviet missiles on the island of Cuba, initiating the Cuban Missile Crisis.
 In the sleeve notes on the Freewheelin album, Nat Hentoff would quote Dylan as saying that he wrote "A Hard Rain" in response to the Cuban Missile Crisis: "Every line in it is actually the start of a whole new song.
 But when I wrote it, I thought I wouldn't have enough time alive to write all those songs so I put all I could into this one."
 In actuality, Dylan had written the song more than a month before the crisis broke.
 The song was recorded in a single take at Columbia Records' Studio A on December 6, 1962.

+Lyrics

+The ballad's lyrical structure is based on the question-and-answer refrain pattern of the traditional British ballad "Lord Randall", published by Francis Child.